-A short block from the Spring Street subway stop, there stands a hidden gem in a stylish area of downtown between Nolita and Little Italy.
+A short block from the Spring Street subway stop, there stands a hidden gem in the stylish SoHo neighborhood.
 Three restaurants hide inside the unassuming facade of La Esquina.
-On this excursion, choose the casual Corner Deli ‘taqueria’ and enjoy the simple yet artfully prepared tortas, tacos, and intriguing Mexican-influenced cuisine.
+On this excursion, choose the casual Corner Deli taqueria and enjoy the simple yet artfully prepared tortas, tacos and intriguing Mexican-influenced cuisine.
 No trip to the stomping grounds of Beyoncé and Karlie Kloss is complete without devouring the delicious elotes callejeros, or grilled corn smothered in cotija cheese, chili powder and mayonnaise.

-Situated near Columbia University, Tom’s Restaurant is a beloved pilgrimage destination for Seinfeld fans looking to enjoy a meal.
-Two decades later, it still remains a meeting spot for daily conversation amid life-sized portraits of its most legendary patrons, Jerry and the gang.
-Although the cuisine does not pretend to put on airs, a creamy milkshake, dense slice of traditional cheesecake, or a comforting stack of pancakes makes this Morningside Heights landmark worth the trek.
+Situated near Columbia University, Tom’s Restaurant is a beloved pilgrimage spot for Seinfeld fans as its exterior was used as a stand-in for the sitcom’s fictional Monk’s Café, where Jerry and company would often meet.
+Owned and operated by the same Greek-American family since the 1940s, Tom’s cuisine does not pretend to put on airs.
+That said, a creamy milkshake, dense slice of traditional cheesecake or a comforting stack of pancakes makes this Morningside Heights landmark worth the trek.

 Evoking a classic Manhattan feel, this historic stand-alone diner sits amid towering office buildings in one of the most prolific financial districts in the world.
-Menu prices and the half-lit “Diner” sign outside its entrance have changed little since 1962.
-Explore the Pearl Diner’s inexhaustible choices, from overstuffed baked potatoes to the oversized Reuben and triple-decker BLT sandwiches without overlooking the 44 types of burgers.
-Or enjoy a cup of joe while reflecting upon the endlessly energetic and continually evolving Manhattan landscape outside your window.
+Menu prices and the half-lit “Diner” sign outside its entrance have changed little since 1962, with the former providing inexhaustible choices, from overstuffed baked potatoes to the oversized Reuben and triple-decker BLT sandwiches – without even mentioning the 44 types of burgers.
+Or enjoy a cup of joe while reflecting upon the endlessly energetic and continually evolving Manhattan landscape outside the window.